-So it’s safe to say, even the meat-eaters in your life will love these for the rich, savory flavor, and perfect meatball-like texture.
+One fried even suggested I call them “holy-sh*t-I-didn’t-know-there-wasn’t-meat-in-these-meatballs” meatballs.
+So it’s safe to say everyone will love the rich, savory flavor and perfect meatball-like texture.
 Let’s get to cooking them then, shall we?

 Are you sitting here wondering well, ok, but what is even in vegetarian meatballs if there’s no meat?